 Email contact forms on websites are notoriously bad at just … working!
 They work one day and just suddenly stop working the next.
 Usually the first you know about it is when you notice that you haven’t had any email enquiries from your website for a while.

-An email contact form (also known as web-to-email form or just web form) on a website or mobile app that a user fills in which is meant to send it’s contents by email to a named recipient.
+An email contact form (also known as web-to-email form or just web form) on a website or mobile app is meant to send its contents by email to a named recipient.
 Almost all business websites have one – sometimes many – such forms.

 The most important thing to understand is that email relies on data travelling between many different computers before it reaches you.